-How our audit addressed the matter

-Exploration and evaluation expenditure - Impairment

-Note 3.1: Exploration and Evaluation Expenditure

-The Group is involved in exploration and evaluation activities of oil and gas areas of interest.

-Exploration and evaluation expenditure totalling \$60,970,898 represents a significant balance recorded in the consolidated Statement of Financial Position.

-AASB6 Exploration for and Evaluation of Mineral Resources requires the exploration and evaluation assets to be assessed for impairment when facts and circumstances suggest that the carrying amount may exceed its recoverable amount.

-As disclosed in Note 3.1 to the financial statements, management performed an impairment assessment at 30 June 2021 in accordance with the accounting policy described in the same note which required management to make certain judgements and assumptions as to future events and circumstances surrounding the continued tenure and ongoing exploration in the relevant areas of interest.
+Key Audit Matter How our audit addressed the key audit matter Exploration and evaluation expenditure - I mpairment Note 3.1: Exploration and Evaluation Expe nditure The Group is involved in exploration and evaluation activities of oil and gas areas of interest.
+We consider the carrying value of the Exploration and Evaluation Assets (at 30 June 2022: \$64,850,000) to be a key audit matter given the significant of the balance to the financial statements and judgements used regarding future exploration plans and tenure status in determining whether the assets should continue to be capitalised.
+AASB 6 Exploration for and Evaluation of Mineral Resources requires the exploration and evaluation assets to be assessed for impairment when facts and circumstances suggest that the carrying amount may exceed its recoverable amount.
+As disclosed in Note 3.1 to the financial statements, management performed an assessment for impairment indicators at 30 June 2022 in accordance with the accounting policy described in the same note which required management to make certain judgements and assumptions as to future events and circumstances surrounding the continued tenure and ongoing exploration in the relevant areas of interest.
 Management did not identify any impairment indicators.

-Our procedures included:

-- Understanding and evaluating the design and implementation of the control environment through which exploration and evaluation expenditure is incurred, recorded and assessed for impairment; - Obtaining an understanding of the status of ongoing exploration programs and future intentions for the areas of interest, including future budget spend and related work programs; - Enquiring of management and reviewed ASX announcements and minutes of Directors meetings to ensure the Group had not decided to discontinue exploration and evaluation in its areas of interest; - Evaluating and challenging the Director's estimates and assumptions included in their assessment of potential indicators of impairment; - On a sample basis testing expenditure incurred by inspecting supporting documentation and assessing whether the relevant expenditure meets the asset recognition requirements of AASB6 Exploration for and Evaluation of Mineral Resources: - Considering whether the Group's right to explore was current by inspecting supporting documents such as licence agreements; and - Assessing the adequacy of the related disclosures made in Note 3.1 of the financial statements.
+Our procedures included: Understanding and evaluating the design and implementation of the control environment through which exploration and evaluation expenditure is incurred, recorded and assessed for impairment; Obtaining an understanding of the status of ongoing exploration programs and future intentions for the areas of interest, including future budget spend and related work programs; Enquiring of management and reviewed ASX announcements and minutes of Directors meeting to ensure the Group had not decided to discontinue exploration and evaluation in its areas of interest; Evaluating and challenging the Director's estimates and assumptions included in their assessment of potential indicators of impairment; On a sample basis testing expenditure incurred by inspecting supporting documentation and assessing whether the relevant expenditure meets the asset recognition requirements of AASB 6 Exploration for and Evaluation of Mineral Resources; Considering whether the Group's right to explore was current by inspecting supporting documents such as licence agreements; and Assessing the adequacy of the related disclosures made in Note 3.1 of the financial statements.